dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 We also provide scripts to calculate L from genomic data.
 If you compute the L values, we recommend that you do step 7) and then estimate the demographic history using step 8).
 Then go over steps 2) to 5) to infer the DFE from the collection of L values

-7) Calculate L from data
+7) Calculate L, P(L is inside a window wi) and mean recombination rate from genomic data
 8) ABC algorithm to estimate the demographic history

 If you only want to run the inference on a set of precomputed L values, follow steps 2-5.